-Taught by Johns Hopkins faculty and leading research experts, the Carey Business School's executive health care courses are designed to transform health care practices in an ever-changing environment.
-Learn how to approach complex challenges with cutting-edge strategies.
-Participants will hone leadership ablities, master critical management skills, and develop innovative health care practice.
+Led by Johns Hopkins faculty and leading experts, our Health Care courses are designed to transform health care practices in an ever-changing environment.
+Learn how to approach new challenges, devise strategies for developing products and solutions, and how to drive innovation.

-Patients' medical outcomes (and health outcomes, more broadly) depend on more than just medical treatment.
-In Behavioral Economics for Health Care, participants learn the impact that behavioral factors affecting patients, doctors, and their interaction can have on decision-making, costs, treatment path, wellness, and even survival.
-In this course, participants will explore how psychological biases, reference points, environmental cues, heuristics, and habits play a role in everything from prescriptions to testing, continuity of patient treatment, and more.
+Patients' medical outcomes (and health outcomes more broadly) depend on more than just medical treatment.
+In behavioral economics for health care, participants learn the impact that behavioral factors affecting patients, doctors, and their interaction can have on decision-making, costs, treatment path, wellness, and even survival.
+In this course, participants will explore how psychological biases, reference points, environmental cues, heuristics, and habits play a role in everything from prescriptions, testing, continuity of patient treatment, and more.

 This course will prepare you to:

 - Understand how behavioral economics can have short and long-term effects on patient outcomes.

 - Apply the standard neoclassical economics model to health care.